-The PM office in mid may admitted that the existing law has gaps in terms of both content and practicality.
+The PM office in mid-May admitted that the existing law has gaps in terms of both content and practicality.
 It has put citizens’ rights and freedom of speech in jeopardy, and, therefore, the need for the revision, it said.

-The draft document named as ‘Prevention and Suppression of Terrorism Crimes Proclamation’ was presented by assistant government whip Mesfin Cherinet.
+The draft document named ‘Prevention and Suppression of Terrorism Crimes Proclamation’ was presented by assistant government whip Mesfin Cherinet.

 The bill says its focus will be enabling the state to take strong precautionary and preparatory acts that centered on the nature of the crime.

 The bill, among other benefits, will help ensure perpetrators receive a penalty proportional to their acts, to implement international treaties and resolutions adopted by the United Nations and the African Union, the document reads.

 MPs, after deliberating on the bill, referred the document to its respective standing committee for further hearing.